Yin Yang Introduction

 Yin Yang is perhaps the most known and documented concept used within Taoism.

-A starting definition: Yin / Yang : Two halves that together complete wholeness.
+A starting definition: Yin / Yang: Two halves that together complete wholeness.
 Yin and yang are also the starting point for change.
-When something is whole, by definition it is unchanging and complete.
-So when you split something into two halves – yin / yang, it upsets the equilibrium of wholeness.
-This starts both halves chasing after each other as they seek a new balance with each other.
+When something is whole, by definition, it’s unchanging and complete.
+So when you split something into two halves – yin/yang, it upsets the equilibrium of wholeness.
+Both halves are chasing after each other as they seek a new balance with each other.